-Q: I've sent in my green card application, but am still waiting for my green card to arrive.
+- I've sent in my lawful permanent resident status application, but I am still waiting for my green card to arrive.
 I would like to visit another country.
 Can I travel without a green card?

-Q: When I came to U.S., I was a permanent resident.
+- When I came to the U.S., I was a lawful permanent resident (LPR).
 I am still waiting for green card delivery.
-I would like to visit my family outside the country, but am afraid I will not be let back in to the U.S. What should I do?
+I would like to visit my family members outside the country.
+But I am afraid I will not be let back into the U.S. What should I do?

-Yes, although the USCIS must grant approval.
-In order to work while you await adjustment of status, you must submit an Application for Employment Authorization.
+The USCIS must approve your work permit (EAD card) first.
+To work while you await adjustment of status, you must submit an Application for Employment Authorization.
 If you're approved, you'll be able to work in the U.S. while your green card application is reviewed, and your Employment Authorization also serves as proof to an employer that you're lawfully allowed to work.